erichmond-aurorasolar/chatgpt-help-center/README.md

+# 2023 Hackathon

-# Aurora Solar ChatGPT Help
+## ChatGPT for Aurora Solar help center

 Populate Aurora Solar marketing and help website content as context for the ChatGPT engine.